 Important Things to Know

 Our FAFSA Priority Date is April 1st for 2020-2021.
 Even though you could complete the 2020-2021 FAFSA as of October 1, 2019, we do not start processing that FAFSA information until late February.
 At that time, we will start sending out any follow-up letters requesting additional information, if needed.
 We will start awarding new incoming student files beginning April 1st.
 The initial group of new incoming students should all be awarded by June 1st.
 You should receive an award letter from us during that April-June time frame.
-Please note that the Lake Area Tech Foundation Scholarship deadline for 2020-2021 is April 15th.
+Please note that the Lake Area Technical College Foundation Scholarship deadline for 2020-2021 is April 15th.

 1098-T Tax Information for 2020